-They moved to Nelson Mandela Bay in 1995 before matriculating from Daniel Pienaar Tech High School in Uitenhage.
+He moved to Nelson Mandela Bay in 1995 before matriculating from Daniel Pienaar Tech High School in Uitenhage.

 Quinten furthered his studies at Varsity College, where he studied Information Technology and also worked for financial services company, Momentum.
-Donavan never attended a tertiary institution, but did in-service training at refrigeration company, Gren co South Africa.

 “They are more into the business of collecting waste and getting rid of it.”
 EP Waste Management focuses on customer needs.
-Services range from waste minimisation to collection, treatment and disposal, on-site waste management, recycling and industrial cleaning.
+Services range from waste minimization to collection, treatment and disposal, on-site waste management, recycling and industrial cleaning.

 They also encourage the reuse of materials made from recycled products.